marklchaves/caughtmyeye/README.md

 marklchaves.com is a WordPress site running on SiteGround.
 I hope to have that shut down by the end of 2019.

 CaughtMyEye.dev's first gallery showcases my photos of **surabaya**--Indonesia's second largest city.
 For this collection, I added some custom code to support _art direction_ responsive web design.
 This means now I can supply a mobile friendly (portrait) hero that will display by default (mobile first), but will be overridden by it's _landscape_ version on screens `768px` and larger.
 Get on the [live demo on my surabaya gallery](https://caughtmyeye.dev/photography/surabaya/).
-Switch from desktop to mobile. notice how the _becak_ driver stays (partially) in the frame on small devices.
-Without this code, he would be completely hacked out of the screen.
+Switch from desktop to mobile.
+Notice how the _becak_ driver stays (partially) in the frame on small devices.
+Without this code, he would be completely "hacked" out of the screen.

 [see the gist, if you are interested.](https://gist.github.com/marklchaves/589cf392b5076d46b5fc0037bff7e74e)

 > I'll try to do a more complete write-up.
 Maybe even try my first pull request.

+**New update.**

 ### pull request to minimal mistakes 25 November 2019

 I submitted a pull request for my _art direction_ hero code.
 No movement yet.
 Judging from what kinds of things get into the theme (and what gets rejected), I'm not holding my breath.
 But, I did a nice write-up.
-Here's the [pull request](https://github.com/mmistakes/minimal-mistakes/pull/2331}.
+Here's the [pull request](https://github.com/mmistakes/minimal-mistakes/pull/2331).
 Give it a _thumbs up_ if you like it.

 ---